Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

 Disadvantaged pupils: Below average.
 Progress up to age 16 is below average.
-Destinations at 16 are about average.
-Progress at 16-18 is above average.
-Destinations at 18 (allowing for attainment) are poor.
+Destinations at 16 are below average.
+Progress at 16-18 is below average.
+Destinations at 18 (allowing for attainment) are below average.

 Attainment: Below average.
 Up to age 16 it is below average, while at ages 16-18 it is poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)